alexbecker/exact-bgc/README.md

 very fast relative to character_table so this is not a major issue.

 ### KNOWN BUGS:

-- combine_partial_tables.py may hang on the last line of the table for some reason; if you kill it the table will be rendered faithfully.

 - evaluate_from_file has a memory leak when using multiple primes.